top of page

 Social Media Promotions: The majority of our neighbors learn about what is going on in our communities, whether using Facebook or Instagram.
 Getting a public-facing social media account is a great place to showcase how your unit develops grit in youth.
 Photos and videos to use for promotions within your social media platforms.

 Request Flyers: Buffalo Trace Council provides in-office printing services for units requesting recruitment materials.
 Fill out the recruitment request form and submit to your District Professional at least two weeks before your event to get printed materials prepared for your unit's recruitment event.
+Sample Flyer

 Cub Scout Recruitment Resources

-Social Media Schedule for Cub Scout Recruitment 2024
+Social Media Schedule for Cub Scout Recruitment 2025

-Cub Social Media Schedule: The majority of our neighbors learn about what is going on in our communities.
+2025: Cub Social Media Schedule: The majority of our neighbors learn about what is going on in our communities.
 Whether Facebook or Instagram, getting a public-facing social media account is a great place to showcase how your unit develops grit in youth.

 Facebook Boosting: A boosted post is just a regular Facebook post that you can get to reach a wider audience for a fee.
 Boosting a post can help it receive more reactions, shares and comments and can reach new people who are likely to be interested in the Page but don't currently follow it.

 Council Printed Boy & Girl Pack Info Sheet: Double-Sided Flyer Template, The Buffalo Trace Council provides in-office printing services for units requesting recruitment materials.
 Fill out the flyer and submit to your District Professional at least two weeks before your event to get printed materials prepared for your unit's recruitment event.
 These materials must be requested at least two weeks in advance of a Unit's recruitment event.
+Flyer for Boy Only Packs.
+Flyer for Boy and Girl Packs.
+Sample Flyer.

-: Fun activities and adventures are what draw people to Scouting, but knowing when those events take place is vital for all members.
+Pack Preview Calendar (Customizable Template): Fun activities and adventures are what draw people to Scouting, but knowing when those events take place is vital for all members.

 **Pack Preview Calendar and the Pack Info Sheet, can be printed together, double-sided**

-This should be completed and handed out at the first meeting the new SCout families attend.
+This should be completed and handed out at the first meeting the new Scout families attend.

 Pack Orientation: Orientation is basic information or training that is given to get your families familiar with your Unit.